Accelerating High-Order Finite Element Simulations at Extreme Scale with FP64 Tensor Cores

 By using tensor cores instead of CUDA cores for FP64 matrix-matrix multiplications, with the same shapes, fewer bytes are loaded from the shared memory. \emph{As a result, using the DMMA instruction directly alleviates the bottleneck on shared memory bandwidth}.

 With the DMMA instruction, each warp in the thread block performs matrix-matrix multiplications collectively.
-Each thread of the warp loads a unique set of matrix elements from input matrix $A$ and $B$: each matrix element in $A$ and $B$ is loaded only once among the threads in a warp.
+Each thread of the warp loads a unique set of matrix elements from input matrices $A$ and $B$: each matrix element in $A$ and $B$ is loaded only once among the threads in a warp.
 The $m8n8k4$ DMMA instruction works in the following way~\cite{cuda-programming-guide-mma-fragments}: \begin{enumerate} \item Each thread in the warp loads one FP64 element of matrix A ($a0$) from shared memory: the map between the logical row and column indices and the lane index of the warp are shown in Table~\ref{tab:mma-a-frag}. \item Each thread in the warp loads one FP64 element of matrix B ($b0$) from shared memory: the map between the logical row and column indices and the lane index of the warp are shown in Table~\ref{tab:mma-b-frag}. \item Invoke the CUDA PTX instruction for DMMA with $a0$ and $b0$ from each thread as input~\cite{cuda-programming-guide-mma-instructions}.
 The CUDA PTX instruction can be seamlessly inserted into the CUDA C++ code with the inline PTX syntax. \item The DMMA instruction returns the result matrix C:\@ each thread in a warp gets two FP64 elements ($c0$ and $c1$) for a total of $64$ ($=32 \times 2$) elements.
-The maps between the logical row and column indices and the lane index of the warp are shown in Table~\ref{tab:mma-c-frag}. \end{enumerate} The total number of bytes loaded from and stored to shared memory using tensor cores now becomes
+The maps between the logical row and column indices and the lane index of the warp are shown in Table~\ref{tab:mma-c-frag}. \end{enumerate} This results in the following skeleton CUDA code for performing matrix-matrix multiplications with DMMA tensor cores with the CUDA PTX DMMA instruction: